-- Use Intelligent Authentication Select this option if you want the HP scanner to submit the user name and password you specify whenever it encounters Web forms containing a password input control. - Use Login Macro Select this option to use a macro for Web form authentication.
+- Use Network Authentication Select this option if server authentication is required.
+Then choose an authentication method and enter a user name and password. - Use Login Macro Select this option to use a macro for Web form authentication.
 When recording this type of macro, be sure to select Enable Check For Logout and then specify the application's log-out signature.
 Select a macro from the list or click Browse to locate a macro.